 Hi Patricia!
 Absolutely! 🙂

-Made this recipe sent it to my daughter she made it too its easy taste great and I think its a recipe everyone will like.
+Made this recipe.
+I sent it to my daughter and she made it too.
+It is easy, tastes great, and I think it’s a recipe everyone will like.

-Hi Barbara!
-Yay I am so glad you and your daughter liked the recipe!
-Thanks for letting me know! 🙂
+Hi Barbara, I am so glad you and your daughter liked my fried rice recipe!
+Thanks for letting me know. 🙂

 This recipe makes it look very straightforward!
 However, one thing I will add is mung bean sprouts, stir-fried in during just the last minute or so.
 I am old enough to remember when fried rice in restaurants always included crunchy bean sprouts – before everyone got scared off them, as they don’t keep well.
 Also lots of room for variations!
 I’ve always used peanut oil – did not realize butter could make a difference – will try next time.